YASHWANTHINI/Learn_to_Gain/Web development/Database/msSql-resources.md

  * Create new db, tables and other objects.
  * Add user accounts, modify and manage access permissions.
  * Run maintenance tasks.
- * Query db for crud operation
+ * Query db for crud operation.
- * create stored proceduresi n db.
+ * create stored procedures in db.
+ * It tells the db engine what it wants and db engine handles the processing.

+PL/SQL - Oracle version of SQL
+T-SQL - Microsoft version of SQL

+SQL is an international language recognised by ANSI & ISO.

 #### [MS SQL SERVER](https://sqliteonline.com/)